 Q: Do I need travel insurance?
 What should it cover?

 Travel Insurance is not required but we highly recommend that a plan is purchased to protect any delays or cancelations that could incur.
-We partner with Travel Guard, a leading provider in travel protection, and can refer you to them for a quote.
+We partner with Travel Guard and can refer you to them for a quote.

 Q: Can you help with Visas?